manojo/manojo.github.com/_posts/2014-09-03-understanding-the-fix-operator.md

     factorial = λn. if iszero n then 0 else factorial ...

 But wait!
-We cannot re-use `factorial` because it is not a function name in the definition!
-The only way to re-use it is to abstract over it:
+We cannot re-use `factorial`: it is a *meta-variable*, and has no meaning in the host language.
+If we want to use a value inside an expression, it has to be abstracted over:

     g = λfactorial. λn. if iszero n then 0 else factorial (n - 1)